Federal law (FERPA) and Penn policy provide students a number of privacy rights, including:

 Students have the right to consent to the disclosure of information contained in their education records, except to the extent that FERPA authorizes disclosure without consent.
 The most significant exception to the consent requirement allows sharing with school officials with a “legitimate educational interest.”
 School officials includes persons employed by Penn, including faculty, staff, part time employees, a person serving on the Board of Trustees, student workers and any other person performing work for Penn under proper authorization.
 It also includes a person or company with whom Penn has contracted as its agent to provide a service instead of using Penn employees or officials.
 There is a “legitimate educational interest” where the information is required or would be helpful in the performance of his or her duties, or in the pursuit of an enterprise sanctioned by the University.
 Also, upon request, Penn may share student records without consent to officials of another school in which a student enrolls or seeks to enroll.

-At Penn, you can consent to the disclosure of your student education records online.
-To do so, visit Penn InTouch, and click on “Share academic/financial info” under “Profile, privacy & emergency” or you can obtain a paper version of the Student Consent Form.
+At Penn, you can consent online to the disclosure of your student education records to certain individuals.
+To do so, visit Path@Penn https://path.at.upenn.edu/, and click on “Share academic/financial info” under “Profile, privacy & emergency” or you can obtain a paper version of the Student Consent Form.
 If you choose to use the paper version of the Student Consent Form, please send the form to the campus office that maintains the relevant records.

-By law, Penn may release your “directory information” without your consent, unless you have specifically asked Penn not to do so (“opted out”).
-At Penn, “directory information” includes a student’s name, address (local, home or electronic mail), telephone number, date and place of birth, major field of study, participation in officially recognized activities (including social and honorary fraternities) and sports, weight and height if a member of an athletic team, dates of attendance, degrees and awards received, and previous educational institutions attended.
+Under FERPA, Penn may release certain information designated as “directory information” to third parties without your consent, unless you have specifically asked Penn not to do so (“opted out”).
+At Penn, FERPA “directory information” includes a student’s name, addresses, telephone number, enrollment status (full-time, half-time, etc.), date and place of birth, major field of study, participation in officially recognized activities (including social and honorary fraternities) and sports, weight and height if a member of an athletic team, dates of attendance, degrees and awards received, and previous educational institutions attended.

 Right To Review Records